 Even though many visitors experience the rugged beauty of Alaska from the coastal waters, there is so much to see inland making a road trip worthwhile.
 Road trips also allow you to have more control over your budget by choosing where to stay and where/how often to eat out.
 Alaska is still never going to be a budget vacation (read more about what to expect in Alaska), but it also doesn’t have to cost several thousand per person like many cruises end up costing.
 And you get to see bears in the wild.
 Not much is better than that!

-What do you have your Alaska road trip itinerary?
+What do you have on your Alaska car trip itinerary?
 Anywhere we missed?

 If You Enjoyed This Post, Sign Up To Receive Posts By Email or…